tpickering395/SandtrapGameProject/note_to_devs.md

-For the Junior Programmers, if your build doesn't work after pulling the commit that includes the newly included JSON library then please follow these instructions:
+For the Junior Programmers, if your build doesn't work after pulling the commit that contains the newly included JSON library then please follow these instructions:

 ### Instructions